Fern Hill

-Poem and House

 "Fern Hill" (1945) is a poem by the Welsh poet Dylan Thomas, first published in Horizon magazine in October 1945, with its first book publication in 1946 as the last poem in Deaths and Entrances.

+Creation

-Thomas had started writing Fern Hill in New Quay, Cardiganshire, where he lived from September 4, 1944, to July 1945.
-Further work was done on the poem in July and August 1945 at Blaencwm, the family cottage in Carmarthenshire, Wales.
-A draft was sent to a friend in late August, and then the completed poem to his publisher on September 18, 1945.
+Thomas had started writing Fern Hill in New Quay, Cardiganshire, where he lived from 4 September 1944 to July 1945.
+Further work was done on the poem in July and August 1945 at Blaencwm, the family cottage in Carmarthenshire.
+A draft was sent to a friend in late August, and then the completed poem to his publisher on 18 September 1945.